rafsanzidan/gitPractice/README.md

 ## Description
-Working with basic git commands
+Working with basic git commands in the second class.